What is Bitcoin? How does Bitcoin Work? How to buy Bitcoin?

 Since the date of bitcoin formation, it has become one of the most important terms and phenomenon in the cyberspace network.
 It’s worth have skyrocketed in the last decade.

 But this doesn’t mean it is stable at the moment, it still remains volatile and fluctuating.
-It has been forecasted that the value of bitcoin will decrease in the future if it continues the same path.
+It has been forecasted that the value of bitcoin will decrease in the future if it continues on the same path.
 Forecasters are a small group of people consisting 10.

 This defeats the whole decentralized nature of cash.